 - V is the horizontal wind.
-Zonal and meridian components on computational grid are respectively denoted by U and V. - D is the horizontal wind divergence. - ζ is the horizontal wind vorticity. - T is the temperature. - \bullet q is the humidity. - $q{\rm r}$ is the rain. - Π is the hydrostatic pressure. - Π_s is the hydrostatic surface pressure. - Ω is the Earth rotation angular velocity. - (λ{bne}, θ{bne}) are the longitude-latitude coordinates on a tilted and not stretched geometry, the tilting being the same as the one of the computational sphere. - (λ, θ) are the geographical longitude-latitude coordinates. - (Λ, Θ) are the computational sphere longitude-latitude coordinates. - w is the z-coordinate vertical velocity: $w = \frac{dz}{dt}$. - $\omega = \frac{d\Pi}{dt}$ is the total temporal derivative of the hydrostatic pressure. - p is the pressure, p_s is the surface pressure. - gz is the geopotential height. - Φ is the total geopotential. $\Phi = gz$ in the thin layer equations, but not in the deep layer equations formulation of White and Bromley. - $\Phi{\rm s} = gz{\rm s}$ is the surface geopotential (i.e. the orography). - r is the vector directed upwards, the length of which is the Earth radius.
+Zonal and meridian components on computational grid are respectively denoted by U and V. - D is the horizontal wind divergence. - ζ is the horizontal wind vorticity. - T is the temperature. - \bullet q is the humidity. - $q{\rm r}$ is the rain. - Π is the hydrostatic pressure. - Π_s is the hydrostatic surface pressure. - Ω is the Earth rotation angular velocity. - (λ{bne}, θ{bne}) are the longitude-latitude coordinates on a tilted and not stretched geometry, the tilting being the same as the one of the computational sphere. - (λ, θ) are the geographical longitude-latitude coordinates. - (Λ, Θ) are the computational sphere longitude-latitude coordinates. - w is the z-coordinate vertical velocity: $w = \frac{dz}{dt}$. - $\omega = \frac{d\Pi}{dt}$ is the total temporal derivative of the hydrostatic pressure. - gz is the geopotential height. - Φ is the total geopotential. $\Phi = gz$ in the thin layer equations. Φ is different from gz in the deep layer equations formulation of White and Bromley. - $\Phi{\rm s} = qz{\rm s}$ is the surface geopotential (i.e. the orography). - r is the vector directed upwards, the length of which is the Earth radius.
 The length of this vector is r.
-In the deep layer equations according to (White and Bromley, 1995), one uses an approximation of this radius, only depending on the hydrostatic pressure ("pseudo-radius"). - \bullet a is the average Earth radius near the surface. - $W = \frac{dr}{dt}$ is the pseudo-vertical velocity used in some Coriolis and curvature terms in the deep layer equations according to (White and Bromley, 1995).
-W = 0 in the thin layer equations. - ullet i (resp. $oldsymbol{j}$) is the unit zonal (resp. meridian) vector on the Gaussian grid. - k is the unit vertical vector.
+In the deep layer equations according to (White and Bromley, 1995), one uses an approximation of this radius, only depending on the hydrostatic pressure ("pseudo-radius"). - a is the average Earth radius near the surface. - i (resp. j) is the unit zonal (resp. meridian) vector on the Gaussian grid. - k is the unit vertical vector.
 One can write: